oliveseed/stable-codec/README.md

 ### Normalization

 The model is trained with utterances normalized to -20 +-5 LUFS.
-The `encode` function applies this by default, but it can be disabled by setting `normalize = False` when calling the function.
+The `encode` function normalizes to -20 LUFS by default, but it can be disabled by setting `normalize = False` when calling the function.

 ## Finetune